misterchees/burst_suppression_ml_analysis/README.md

 # finding-a-gold-standard
 This Repo is for the codebase adjacent to the Bachelor Thesis from me - Jesús Nieto Reyes.
-The Thesis revolves around the question of how to improve the detction and analysis of Burst Suppression Patterns.
+The Thesis revolves around the question of how to improve the detection and analysis of Burst Suppression Patterns.
 The investigation here will focus on the connection between unusually high BIS Values, which are sometimes associated with Burst Suppression Patterns.